American Bully XL, Price, Weight and Size

 The American Bully breed was first developed back in 1980 and 1990.
 The breed was started by some American dog enthusiasts who wanted to create a dog that resembled the Pit Bull and other Bully breeds, but were bred to be companion dogs.

-They bred American Pit Bull Terriers, American Staffordshire Terrier, along with a bit of French Bulldog, English Bulldog, American Bulldog.
+They bred American Pit Bull Terriers (APBT), American Staffordshire Terrier, along with a bit of French Bulldog, English Bulldog, American Bulldog.
 This is why they somewhat resemble Pit Bull Terriers, and are sometimes mistaken for this breed.

 The American Bully breed has oval eyes that come in a variety of colors including hazel, brown and amber.
 Their noses also vary in color and can be black, Isabella (a light tan color), blue, or brown.
 Their fur also varies in colors, with the most common being: